 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This healthier take on sweet and sour pork uses lean tenderloin and skips the deep-fried batter step.
-You'll get the same great flavor of the traditional American-Chinese take-out version, but with a lot less fat.
+This take on sweet and sour pork uses lean tenderloin and skips the deep-fried batter step.
+You'll get the same great flavor of the traditional American-Chinese take-out version, but with fewer steps.

 - For the Sauce:

 - 1/3 cup seasoned rice vinegar